acrogenesis/raptorize/README.md

 Fixes
 ------------
-This version fixes the need to use jQuery 1.4.3 or jQuery Migrate Plugin The Horrid spacing zurb had on the js file
+This version fixes the need to use jQuery 1.4.3 or jQuery Migrate Plugin (Works with the neweset jQuery versions) The Horrid spacing zurb had on the js file

 This package includes